sagemath/trac_to_gh/Issue 7184.md

 # Issue 7184: [with patch, needs review] Implement counting of spanning trees for graphs and digraphs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7184

 Original creator: AJonsson